5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 ## Notes
 - Installing drivers on the system partition breaks its security seal.
 This affects System Updates: every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
-- After each System Update, the iGPU drivers have to be re-installed.
+- After each System Update, the iGPU/GPU drivers have to be re-installed.
 OCLP will take care of this.
+Just make sure to re-enable the appropriate boot-args to put AMD/NVIDIA GPUs in VESA mode prior to updating/upgrading macOS.
 - ⚠️ You cannot install macOS Security Response Updates (RSR) on pre-Haswell systems.
 They will fail to install (more info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019)).

 ## Credits